 "I get much more credit than I deserve in this matter, because I'm quite clear that nothing would have gone along, except for a group of about five or six people not a big group, with some technicians, and that was sufficient to discover all the essential points about penicillin."

 Referring to Fleming, Florey says, "I'd like to emphasise first of all we didn't work with Sir Alexander Fleming, I hardly knew him.
 Fleming's work was done 10 years before the work in Oxford, but we just happened to work on the substance that he'd discovered."

-If Florey's team can show that penicillin can be used to prevent battle wounds from becoming infected and then produce the drug in sufficient quantities the Allied forces will gain a significant advantage over their Axis opponents.
+Penicillin has the potential to make a significant contribution to the Allies' war effort.
+If it can be shown that penicillin can be used to prevent battle wounds from becoming infected, and if it can be produced in sufficient quantities, the Allied forces will gain a significant advantage over their Axis opponents.

 1940 - On 25 May Florey and his team test penicillin on eight mice that have been injected with a lethal dose of streptococci bacteria.
 Four of the eight mice are treated with penicillin.
 The others are used as controls.
 By the next day, all the untreated mice are dead.
 Those that have received the penicillin remain alive and well.

 Further testing on hundreds of mice follows.
 The findings are reported in the medical journal 'The Lancet' on 24 August.